Coordinateurs du projet

 Results

-A test bench with a single actuator has been tested from December 2018 to January 2019.
-The purpose of this set up was the validation of :
+A test bench with a single actuator was tested from December 2018 to January 2019.
+The purpose of this installation was to validate:

-Preliminary validation tests consist in imposed motions by means of a hexapod (cf. Figure below) and will be followed by wave tank tests next September.
+The preliminary validation tests consist of movements imposed by means of a hexapod (see figure below) and will be followed by wave tank tests in September.

-Fig. 1 : Experimental setup currently used for the validation of the communication protocols.
+Figure 1: Experimental device currently used for the validation of communication protocols

-In mid-November 2019, the SOFTIND emulation system was used within the framework of the H2020 Blue Growth Farm project (cf. Fig. 2).
+In October 2019, the SOFTWIND emulation system was used in the H2020 Blue Growth Farm project (see Fig. 2).

-From Dec 2019 till March 2020, several wave tank tests were performed for validating and assessing the performances of whole emulation system.
-Thanks to the good performances, first tests were conducted that were dedicated to the validation of rotor control laws developed by D-Ice Eng. as well as LS2N lab.
+From December 2019 to March 2020, several basin tests were carried out to validate and evaluate the performance of the entire emulation system.
+Thanks to its good performance, initial tests were conducted to validate the rotor control laws developed by D-Ice Eng. and the LS2N laboratory.

 Oral communications